HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Harmless, low-contagious viral disease in adolescents and young adults (non-named notification upon laboratory detection) with mild course and typical exanthema.
+Harmless, low-contagious viral disease in adolescents and young adults (not reported by name if laboratory evidence is available) with a mild course and typical exanthema.

 You might also be interested in